Vuelve Candy B.

 Vuelve Candy B (March 6, 1988– August 9, 1998) was arguably one of the most popular champions in Puerto Rican Thoroughbred racing.
 The grey colt won the Puerto Rican triple crown in 1991.
-He also won Puerto Rico's Horse of the Year award twice (1991,1992) and is the first and only horse in Puerto Rico to win over one million dollars.
+He also won Puerto Rico's Horse of the Year award twice (1991, 1992) He is the first and only horse in Puerto Rico to win over one million dollars and the horse with most stakes wins (16).

 On the track

 Candy B. was foaled in Potrero Hermosura in Puerto Rico.
 As a yearling in 1989 he was acquired by the RI-JE-SU Stable for the sum of $20,000.
 Originally named "Oiste Candy B," he won his debut race on August 8, 1990, while ridden by Edwin Castro.
 The horse finished his two-year-old season (1990) with 3 first places, 2 second places and one third-place finish in six races.

-In 1991, Oiste Candy B won his last race with his original name.
-The horse's owner was arrested and his horses were sold in a federal auction.
+The horse's owner was arrested and his horses were confiscated and later sold in a federal auction.
 He was acquired by Luito Hernandez, owner of the Est. Nori Annette, in a federal auction by $75,000.
 His new owner decided to change the name of the horse to Vuelve Candy B. That year, Vuelve Candy B. won 13 straight races including the three stakes that compose the Puerto Rican Triple Crown ridden by Alexis Feliciano.
 He also won the Clasico Dia de la Raza and Clasico Budweiser that same year.
 He came in first place in the Clasico Dia del Veterano but was disqualified to second place in favor of Tatra Voltage due to hampering in the final stretch.
 In December 1991, Vuelve Candy B. represented Puerto Rico in the Clasico del Caribe which was celebrated at the El Nuevo Comandante horse track in Puerto Rico.
 Vuelve Candy B., ridden by Julio A. Garcia, finished third but a few days later was declared the official winner of the race because of the disqualification of Venezuelan horses Rio Chamita and Landrea due to positive testing of illegal substances.